ricabruinsma/grocerySales/ProjectPlan.md

 - [ ] Final touches before code complete
 - [ ] Journal

+- [ ] generic search form for admin
 - [ ] make c-tags dynamic for isLoggedIn
 - [ ] container-fixed vs container-fluid on results tables
 - [ ] check for new user sign-up --> username not already in use.